 Spending considerable time in an easy chair, tootsies propped up as I stared off into space, I mentally listed each of my habits (real or desired) falling under the “every day” category.
 Finally, a bingo kidnapped my attention.

-I drove to Walmart, where I purchased an $11 manual/”switch” “4-cup” coffee brewer.
+I drove to Walmart, where I purchased an $11 manual/”switch” “4-cup” (2 mugs) coffee brewer.
 The cheap price reflects the absence of features, such as auto-off— a necessity for automation.
 Clarification: more like a 2-mug brewer.
 The machine is small enough to sit atop the rolling cart, located to the right of my desk.
 My rationale: I’d rely on my morning coffee jones to pull me into my home office.
 Once there, I’d sit to sip, with review tools sitting before me on the desk.

-Months later, I’m delirious to confirm: it worked!
+Update: over a year later, I’m delirious to confirm: it worked!
 And, my evening routine now includes replenishing the brewer for the next day, to accommodate my “Alexa, turn on office coffee” command around 4:15a (Twitter’s #5amWritingClub).
 Since the last step of the evening routine requires returning the brewer to its designated home, next to my desk, the big problem—getting into the area each evening—was also conquered.